Dong Zhuo: Dong Zhuo and Diaochan

-Then one day, while Dong Zhuo was holding a conversation with Emperor Xian, Lü Bu stole to his foster father's residence and met with Diaochan in the Fengyi Pavilion (鳳儀亭).
+Then one day, while Dong Zhuo was holding a conversation with Emperor Xian, Lü Bu sneaked to his foster father's residence and met with Diaochan in the Fengyi Pavilion (鳳儀亭).
 Weeping, Diaochan pleaded with Lü Bu to rescue her from Dong Zhuo.
 Placing his halberd aside, Lü Bu held Diaochan in his arms and comforted her with words.

 Right then, Dong Zhuo returned to find the duo in the pavilion.
 The startled Lü Bu turned to flee.
 Dong Zhuo grabbed the halberd and gave chase.
 Being too slow, Dong Zhuo could not catch up with the agile Lü Bu.
 He then hurled the halberd at Lü Bu but the latter fended it off and got away.

 After the incident, Lü Bu became increasingly displeased with Dong Zhuo.
 The displeasure was further inflamed by Wang Yun, who suggested subtly that Lü Bu kill Dong Zhuo.
 Lü Bu was eventually persuaded.

 The conspirators sent Li Su to fetch Dong Zhuo from his castle in Meiwu (郿塢) under the pretense that the emperor intended to abdicate the throne to the warlord.
 The overjoyed Dong Zhuo then came to the palace gate, where his troops were barred from entering.
 As Dong Zhuo's carriage neared the palace building, soldiers loyal to Wang Yun escorted Dong Zhuo to the trap they set.
 Then suddenly a general stabbed Dong Zhuo.

 Injured only in the arms, Dong Zhuo then cried out for Lü Bu to save him.
 Lü Bu walked over and impaled Dong Zhuo's throat with his halberd, proclaiming, "I have an imperial decree to slay the rebel!"